How to Prevent YouTube from Pausing Automatically

 Most of the time, YouTube offers uninterrupted video watching.
 However, even the world’s largest video streaming platform fails to deliver sometimes.
-In fact, many users report issues of YouTube pausing videos on their devices.
-If you’ve been experiencing the same problem, you’ve come to the right place.
+In fact, many users report YouTube pausing issues on their devices.
+If you’re experiencing the same problem, you’ve come to the right place.

-This article will help you understand why YouTube pauses videos and provide actionable tips on how to resolve the issue.
-Fear not, as the problem is most likely not as serious as it seems.
+This article will help you understand why YouTube pauses videos and provide actionable tips for resolving the issue.
+Fear not; the problem is likely not as serious as it seems.
 Without further ado, let’s dive in.

 Why Does YouTube Keep Pausing?

 If you’ve been on YouTube for a while, chances are you’ve experienced some kind of issue with the app at one time or another.
 Occasional video pausing is rarely a cause for concern.
 However, if the issue happens too often, the problem may need further investigation.